-These apple butter crunch treats are easy to bake – they make the perfect holiday treats for your horse and are a great gift idea too!
+These apple butter crunch bars are healthy, delicious, and easy to bake – and they make the perfect holiday treats for your horse!

-Everybody loves special treats during the holidays, but they’re not always very healthy.
+Everybody loves special holiday treats, but they’re not always very healthy.
 Treat your horses well this season with these wholesome homemade apple butter crunch treats!

 - 6 cups quick oat flakes